morian/aiostem/docs/about/dependencies.rst

 Runtime dependencies
 --------------------

-``aiostem`` would not be possible withou the following great projects:
+``aiostem`` would not be possible without the following great projects:

 - `cryptography`_: to encrypt and decrypt descriptors and many other things
 - `pydantic`_: to convert and validate data received from the controller